 Another chocolate chip recipe I adore are my chocolate chip muffins.

-Back in January I visited Disneyland for a blogging conference with ma homegirl Hayley @ The Domestic Rebel we of course visited Ghiradelli Square in California Adventure, and ordered warm chocolate chip cookies.
-The cookie was soooo good, normally when I am at GQ I get the cookie sunday but it was lovely to just enjoy the pure cookie.
+Back in January, I visited Disneyland for a blogging conference with ma homegirl Hayley @ The Domestic Rebel we, of course, visited Ghiradelli Square in California Adventure, and ordered warm chocolate chip cookies.
+The cookie was soooo good, normally when I am at GQ I get the cookie Sunday but it was lovely to just enjoy the pure cookie.

 Well, a few weeks ago I decided I wanted CC Cookies.
 And because I hate making the same thing twice, just like I hate wearing the same outfit twice, even though both of these things happen all the time, I decided to play with my perfect chocolate chip cookie recipe.

 I combined my all time love of browned butter and pudding mix to create, what I call my favorite chocolate chip cookie.
 The cookies are thick, chewy, chock a block full of chocolate.
-And they actually remind me of the cookies at Ghiradehill square.
+And they actually remind me of the cookies at Ghiradelli square.

 Since making these I have already made them another two times.
 Which is saying something for me.
 Like I said before I don't like to make the same recipe twice.
 But I often do, when I looove it!

 Let's get to My Favorite Chocolate Chip Cookies:

 For these chocolatey filled cookies you'll need a few things:

 - Butter.
 I like using unsalted butter, but if you want to use salted butter all you have to do is leave out some of the salt we add-in.

 - Eggs.
 For this particular cookie, we will need an egg yolk and a whole egg.
 The extra yolk makes the cookie extra chew and adds moisture.